duykhoa/quote_center/data/JimRohn.md

 Words do two major things: They provide food for the mind and create light for understanding and awareness.

-Let others lead small lives, but not you.
+Let others lead small lifes, but not you.
 Let others argue over small things, but not you.
 Let others cry over small hurts, but not you.
 Let others leave their future in someone else's hands, but not you.

 A good objective of leadership is to help those who are doing poorly to do well and to help those who are doing well to do even better.

 If you go to work on your goals, your goals will go to work on you.
 If you go to work on your plan, your plan will go to work on you.
 Whatever good things we build end up building us.

 Ideas can be life-changing.
 Sometimes all you need to open the door is just one more good idea.

 Whoever renders service to many puts himself in line for greatness - great wealth, great return, great satisfaction, great reputation, and great joy.

 Learning is the beginning of wealth.
 Learning is the beginning of health.
 Learning is the beginning of spirituality.
 Searching and learning is where the miracle process all begins.

 Affirmation without discipline is the beginning of delusion.